eu-digital-identity-wallet/eudi-srv-wallet-provider/README.md

 > Wallet Provider is created strictly for testing and development purposes.
 > By default, Wallet Provider acts as a **_MOCK_** Wallet Provider service, performing **_NO_** validations of platform Key Attestations
 > provided by Wallets, issuing Attestations with **_NO_** further checks.
-> Wallet Provider can be **_OPTIONALLY_** configured to perform validations of Key Attestations provided by Wallets, using the
+> Wallet Provider can be **_OPTIONALLY_** configured to perform validations of platform Key Attestations provided by Wallets, using the
 > [Warden Server-Side Mobile Client Attestation Library](https://github.com/a-sit-plus/warden).

 ## Disclaimer